 Today, many colleges cater to students with an array of dietary restrictions, offering vegan, vegetarian, gluten-free, and kosher options.

 Frequently Asked Questions About Living on Campus

-Some students choose to rent living spaces near campus to experience the additional independence that more traditional housing offers; however, off-campus residents may lack certain conveniences and opportunities that on-campus learners enjoy.
-Some schools own nearby houses or apartments so that residents can experience the feel of off-campus living while still living under the school's jurisdiction.
+That said, off-campus residents may lack certain conveniences and opportunities that on-campus students enjoy, such as meal plans and campus security.
+Some schools own nearby houses or apartments so that students can experience the feel of off-campus living while still living under the school's jurisdiction.